KlashbeN/BrowseAMall/ProjectLog.md

 				About 2hours each student
 Total 87 hours

-Date: 31st May
+Date: 31st May - 1st June
 What did we do?
-Prepare the README file and Project Log files.
+Prepare and submit the README file and Project Log files.
 Debug on the search code for the store directory.
+				About 5hours each student
+Total 92 hours.

+Date: 2nd June
+What did we do?
+Search and uploaded the code for carpark rates. started on ion.js file
+				About 4hrs each student
+Total 96 hours

+Date: 3rd-4th June
+What did we do? continue on ion.js file. started on ngeeAnnCity.js file. wrote the evaluations for other teams.
+				About 5hrs each student
+Total 101 hours

+Date: 5th-6th June
+What did we do? continue ngeeAnnCity.js file.
+Research on database. uploaded ion.js file
+				About 5hrs each student
+Total 106 hours

+Date: 7th-8th June
+What did we do?
+Read up on bootstrap and frames.
+				About 5hrs each student
+Total 111 hours

+Date: 9th June
+What did we do?
+Realised we should not use frames.
+Continue search on bootstrap. uploaded ngeeAnnCity.js file.
+				About 4 hrs each student
+Total 115 hours

+Date: 10th June
+What did we do?
+Ngee Ann City search not working, search did not work on google Chrome.
+Started to debug these errors.
-				About 3hours each student
+				About 4 hrs each student
-Total 90hours.
+Total 119 hours

+Date: 11th- ?
+June
+What did we do?
+Research on bootstrap for website.